Firoz-Hasan/user-post-api/README.md

 # user-post-api
 Spring boot applicaiton for crud operation

+This is a demo application which demonstrates RESTful web services, Spring boot, Spring MVC, JPA, Connect to MYSQL db, Spring Security  Sign up, Sign in, JSON web token (JWT) based authentication.
+The basic architecture of this application is given below.

+The EER model diagram as follows

+To make best use of spring boot application clearly following annotation is required to be cleared.

 1) Optional : Return type Optional is a new container type that wraps a single value.
 It is used to represent a value is present or absent.
 The main advantage of this new construct is that No more too many null checks and NullPointerException